Eric Stefani

-Eric Matthew Stefani (born June 17, 1967) is an American musician and animator best known as the founder and former member of the ska punk band No Doubt.
-He is the elder brother of former bandmate Gwen Stefani and a former animator on the television series The Simpsons.
+Eric Matthew Stefani (born June 17, 1967) is an American musician and animator best known as a founder and former member of the ska punk band No Doubt.
+He is the elder brother of former bandmate Gwen Stefani.
+He is also a former animator on the television series The Simpsons.

 Early life and education

 Stefani is the son of Dennis and Patti Stefani.
 He attended Loara High School in Anaheim, California.
 He worked at a Dairy Queen with his sister Gwen and John Spence.
 After high school, he attended Cypress College.
 He went on to study animation at the California Institute of the Arts in 1991.

 According to No Doubt's guitarist Tom Dumont, Eric was able to write music for the band despite not knowing music theory—an accomplishment that impressed Dumont, since he was a music major.